Ecstatic Peace!

 Ecstatic Peace! is a record label based in Easthampton, Massachusetts, founded in 1981 by American musician Thurston Moore of Sonic Youth.
 The label name is borrowed from a line in Tom Wolfe's 1968 nonfiction novel The Electric Kool-Aid Acid Test.

 The label's releases are eclectic and often experimental or avant-garde.
-The premiere release was a split cassette featuring spoken word performances from Michael Gira of Swans and Lydia Lunch.
+The premiere release was a split cassette featuring spoken word performances from Michael Gira of Swans and Lydia Lunch titled "Hard Rock" in 1984.